MelBiggs/fullstack-frameworks-project/README.md

 ### Issues/Bugs

+Unfortunately I had a bug with my password reset emails.
+I set up an email address to send the emails from but after submitting the user's email address for password resetting, nothing would happen.
+I spent a lot of time working through it and followed the course videos and sought information online but unfortunately I had to mark it as a bug in the end.

 An issue I encountered was being unable to test my Favourite function.
 The attempted code is commented out in the `test.py` file of the Accounts app.

-Also a difference I noticed on the deployed version was that on the mobile, the navbar can be 100% view-height which doesn't look very attractive.
+Also a difference I noticed on the deployed version was that on the iPhone mobile, the navbar can be 100% view-height which doesn't look very attractive.
 I worked on improving this but it proved a challenge which time did not allow me to keep working on.
+It doesn't seem to be an issue with other mobile brands.

 ### Automated Testing